 Select the objective to clone

-In cases where many people need to have the same objectives (or at least a few common ones, e.g. in addition to their personal ones) managers can use the "clone objectives" feature and clone any objective that is visible to them in their org branch.
+In cases where many people need to have the same objectives, managers can use the "clone objectives" feature and duplicate any objective that is visible to them in their org branch.

 Essentially: If a manager manages a small team, they can clone any objective visible to them in that team, to be also "owned" by anyone else in that team.
 And if the manager manages managers, this ability extends to the reports of those managers as well- Which is what we mean by "Org branch"